cyril-dv/dst148/project_3/readme.md

 ## Results
-Using sklearn's random forest regressor with chosen dependent variables produced the model that has train and test MAPE of approximately 12.5.
+Using sklearn's random forest regressor with chosen independent variables produced the model that has train and test MAPE of approximately 12.5.